spikelynch/holiday/eurovision/doc/Eurovision_Lightshow_1.md

 What's the aspect ratio of a flag?
 2:1 seemed like a good guess, I thought, unless it's 4:3, like an old movie screen?
 Or...
 13:15?
-Go home, Belgian national flag, [you're drunk.](https://en.wikipedia.org/wiki/List_of_countries_by_proportions_of_national_flags)  Because the Australian flag is 2:1 I just forced everything else to that ratio
+Go home, Belgian national flag, [you're drunk.](https://en.wikipedia.org/wiki/List_of_countries_by_proportions_of_national_flags)  As the Australian flag is 2:1 I just forced everything else to that ratio.

 Two other things are worth noting about this part of the process:
 ImageMagick kept crashing when it got to Portugal.
 This turns out to